IpelengMoholane/alx-low_level_programming/0x14-bit_manipulation/README.md

 This is a README.md file for 0x14.
-C - Bit manipulation project
+C - Bit manipulation